 What Happens To Retirement Benefits In A California Divorce?

-Can California Courts Divide my retirement?
+Can California Courts Divide My Retirement Benefits?

 The treatment of retirement plans under California divorce law can be daunting and requires planning.
 This article concerns the division of retirement benefits and plans in a California Divorce.
 It outlines the divorce process.
 The parties may also consider Social Security benefits.